 Fable 4 is confirmed at last!
 Or, the next Fable game, anyway.
-The brief teaser we got at the Xbox Games Showcase didn't actually include a four—but this is definitely the fourth main Fable game.
+The brief teaser we got at the Xbox Games Showcase in 2020 didn't actually include a four—but this is definitely the fourth main Fable game.
 Wait, we are 100% sure they aren't making another card game, right?
+We'll be keeping an eye out for more during this year's E3.

 A teaser trailer finally showed up in the July Xbox show after years of speculation and rumors and denials from Microsoft.
 Lionhead Studios is long gone, but the Fable name will live on with Playground Games, the studio responsible for Forza Horizon.
 We don't know much about the next Fable game just yet, but now that we've got official word that it's real, we can put all the speculation we've heard into context.